mvarga1989/Swizerland_drone_companies/README.md

-# Community list of companies working with drones in Switzerland
+# Community list of companies working with drones (UAV) in Switzerland

 You wish to add or change something?
 Please send me an [email](mailto:mvarga1989@gmail.com), create a [pull request](https://github.com/mvarga1989/Swizerland_drone_companies/pulls) or an [issue](https://github.com/mvarga1989/Swizerland_drone_companies/issues).